Sjord/Sjord.github.io/_posts/2020-05-14-non-numeric-input-infinite-loop-dos-in-centreon.md

 ## Centreon hangs

 While testing Centreon for security vulnerabilities, it suddenly stopped responding.
-If worked again after rebooting the virtual machine it was running on, but when I ran the active scanner on a particular page I could reliably cause Centreon to stop working.
+It worked again after rebooting the virtual machine it was running on, but when I ran the active scanner on a particular page I could reliably cause Centreon to stop working.
 This may hint to a denial-of-service vulnerability, but some more investigation was required to narrow down what the problem is exactly.

 ## Finding the hanging script